What is Visual Communication? Elements, Examples, and Uses

 5. Shapes and Lines

 They are used to create structure and direct focus.
 Circles, squares, and triangles give different meanings, while lines can create movement or separation.
-For example, curved lines give a soft and friendly feel, while sharp lines create a strong and bold effect.
-These elements play a key role in learning what is visual communication, as they help convey messages without words
+For example, curved lines convey a soft, friendly feel, while sharp lines create a strong, bold effect.

 6. Contrast